api3dao/old-api3-docs/docs/dao-members/introduction/dao-pool.md

 :::

-API3 provides dAPI users with a quantifiable level of _security_ in the form of an on-chain coverage service.
+API3 provides dAPI users with a quantifiable level of _security_ in the form of an on-chain service coverage.
 Staked tokens in the DAO pool are used to cover potential financial losses from dAPI malfunctions that the dAPI consumer might incur.
 This accomplishes two goals.

-- The coverage service acts as a well-defined and trustless safety net in case of a dAPI malfunction.
+- Service coverage acts as a well-defined and trustless safety net in case of a dAPI malfunction.
 - It holds the governing parties responsible for dAPI malfunctions, and thus incentivizes them to govern towards more secure dAPIs.

-API3 co-developed an on-chain coverage service with Kleros that provides quantifiable and trustless _security_ to dAPI users.
-This coverage service will protect the dAPI user against damages caused by certain dAPI malfunctions up to a payout limit.
-Note that even if API3 did not provide this service, the dAPI user could have received on-chain coverage services using a third party solution.
-Such a solution would tend towards charging very high coverage service premiums, as they would not have access to the information and expertise to accurately assess dAPI risks.
+API3 co-developed an on-chain service coverage with Kleros that provides quantifiable and trustless _security_ to dAPI users.
+This service coverage will protect the dAPI user against damages caused by certain dAPI malfunctions up to a payout limit.
+Note that even if API3 did not provide this service, the dAPI user could have received on-chain service coverage using a third party solution.
+Such a solution would tend towards charging very high service coverage premiums, as they would not have access to the information and expertise to accurately assess dAPI risks.

-The proposed coverage service is special in the way that it is collateralized by the funds staked by the governing parties of the API3 DAO into the DAO pool.
+The proposed service coverage is special in the way that it is collateralized by the funds staked by the governing parties of the API3 DAO into the DAO pool.
-Therefore, it not only provides _security_ to the dAPI user, but also creates a very strong incentive for dAPIs to be governed in a way that dAPI _security_ is maximized, which will further decrease coverage service costs.
+Therefore, it not only provides _security_ to the dAPI user, but also creates a very strong incentive for dAPIs to be governed in a way that dAPI _security_ is maximized, which will further decrease service coverage costs.

 ### Claim Risks

-The staked tokens in the pool are used as collateral for coverage service claims.
+The staked tokens in the pool are used as collateral for service coverage claims.
 Any payout results in the reduction of the total token count in the pool.
 The reduction is charged against each entity's percentage of tokens in the pool.

-::: tip Example
+::: tip Claim Risks Example

-Claim Risks User X and Y both stake 500 API3 tokens, so each has 50% ownership in a 1000 token DAO pool.
-There is a coverage service claim payout of 3.4 tokens and the pool is now 996.6 tokens.
+User X and Y both stake 500 API3 tokens, so each has 50% ownership in a 1000 token DAO pool.
+There is a service coverage claim payout of 3.4 tokens and the pool is now 996.6 tokens.
 X and Y now own 498.3 tokens each based on their 50% ownership.

 :::